By Sterling McGinn

 This past week, members of the Village of Newberry crews performed the annual task of taking down the Christmas decorations for the year.

 The bells, stars and greenery are stored in the former 41 Lumber building.
 One of the side rooms of the building houses the bell storage and work area.
-A furnace was installed and the decorations are hung to dry.
+The old heating system needed a furnace repair and the decorations were hung to dry.

 The Save the Bells Committee is planning to begin the restoration of the stars.
 “We hope to have the stars finished before next Christmas, but they will be a little more challenging,” said committee member Kathy Dzelak.